 3. The Effects of Trauma Go Beyond Mental Health Conditions.
 The effects of trauma are not limited to PTSD (posttraumatic stress disorder), depression, and anxiety.
-They also include addictions, which are often unconscious attempts to avoid or alleviate pain or suffering.
+They also include addictive behaviors, which are unconscious attempts to avoid or alleviate pain or suffering.
 Trauma affects our capacity to form supportive, nurturing relationships as adults.
 And trauma also increases risk for chronic physical diseases.

 4. It’s Not Psychosomatic, It’s Epigenetic.
-The perspective that emotional health conditions are caused by emotional experiences while physical health conditions are caused by physical problems comes from a false separation of mind and body (3)Baldwin, D. V. (2013).
+The perspective that emotional health conditions are caused by emotional experiences while physical health conditions are caused by physical problems comes from a false perception of mind and body (3)Baldwin, D. V. (2013).
 “Primitive mechanisms of trauma response: an evolutionary perspective on trauma-related disorders.”
 Neurosci Biobehav Rev 37(8): 1549-1566.
 Trauma affects our genes and alters the function of the nervous, and immune and other organ systems.
-Healing trauma can reverse some of these epigenetic changes.
-When a person with a history of trauma has a chronic illness it’s not psychosomatic or because of “laziness” or a personality problem, but because adverse life events affect our genes.
+Healing trauma can reverse epigenetic changes.
+When a person with a history of trauma has a chronic illness it’s not psychosomatic or because of “laziness” or a personality problem.
+It’s because adverse life events affect our genes.

 6. Trauma Symptoms Have an Underlying Intelligence.
 The freeze response, also sometimes referred to as similar to a state of hibernation or shut down, is an intelligent, protective survival mechanism designed to keep the organism alive when no other options exist.
 Our bodies default to this mechanism as a last resort even when it means turning off a small part of ourselves, such as repressing the emotion of grief in my teacher’s client.
 Research shows that it also affects physiological processes, such as blood pressure, heart rate, cortisol and blood sugar levels.
-I suspect the mechanisms are similar for mental and physical conditions affected by trauma.
+I now see the links between trauma and ME/CFS and I that the mechanisms are similar for mental and physical conditions affected by adversity.
 The research and my personal explorations have lead me to the perspective that symptoms are the result of this intelligent process gone awry.
 It’s about a tradeoff our brains make in difficult circumstances – risking a symptom is a small price to pay in exchange for survival.

 When I first learned about trauma I didn’t think I’d experienced any myself.

-This is a response I regularly hear from others with chronic illness as well.
+This is a response I regularly hear from others with all kinds of chronic illnesses as well.